S3ler/CMqttSnForwarder/README.md

 Featurelist:
+load configuration from file
+indicator for ctrl flag in encapsulated messages fix tests

 // TODO mention: easily adeptable for other platforms like RTOS
 //  encapsulatedMessage->crtl = 0;
 //  TODO receive and send broadcasting